 The Sensors, Electromagnetics and Acoustics Lab is ideal for controlled experiments on acoustic and electromagnetic transmission through various mediums.

-The new laboratory facilitates new technology developments in areas such as Wireless communication networks operating within compartmentalised steel structures, through-hull communications and sub-sea to air communications, and low cost sonar imaging.
-These new technologies have widespread application and attract significant interest from the Defence, Utility and Oil & Gas sectors.
+The laboratory facilitates new technology developments in wireless communication networks operating within compartmentalised steel structures.
+It also includes developments through-hull communications and sub-sea to air communications, and low-cost sonar imaging.

 These technologies have widespread applications in the defence, utility and oil and gas sectors.

 The facility includes:

 - a large (3m x 2m x 2m) tank which is filled with fresh or saline water